rickyromansyah2045/halocat-dashboard-web/readme.md

     > **The original .env file is in the submission folder that we have sent**.
 You can also get the original .env file by chatting to the following WhatsApp: https://wa.me/628974842870.
 5. Start Your Local Server
 6. Open Your Favorite Browser
-7. Point Your Website on URL/Link Search Bar
+7. Point Your Website On URL/Link Search Bar
-8. Enjoy and Happy Explore! #TheCloudFirstWinner
+8. Enjoy and Happy Explore! **#TheCloudFirstWinner**

 ## Tech Stack
 - Apache (For Local Development)